 For further information about the options provided by the Gigaset N720 DECT IP Multicell System, and about installing, configuring and operating the Gigaset devices mentioned, see the relevant user guide.
-These are provided on the product CD or on the Internet at wiki.gigasetpro.com.
+These are provided on the product CD or on the Internet at www.gigaset.com/pro.